 Throughout the trail building process, MTB has labored to ensure that the mountain’s new trails minimize impacts to the land and are built with an eye towards future trail opportunities.
 MTB’s efforts include the area’s first public access bike-only downhill trail, “Bjorn Again,” and the intermediate flow trail “Hello Kitty” that provides fun for a wide range of skill levels.

-In June 2021, the non-profit Izzy Dog LLC purchased the 156-acre Marshall Mountain base area, which includes the mountain’s recognizable red-roofed ski lodge, parking area, and other facilities from longtime community-minded owners, the Doering family.
-Izzy Dog intends to open base area to self-initiated, day-use recreation in late summer 2021.
-Izzy Dog has also entered into a lease agreement with the City of Missoula, ensuring that the public and partnering organizations could continue to utilize the mountain for programming, events, and general recreation.
+In June 2021, Izzy Dog LLC purchased the 156-acre Marshall Mountain base area, which includes the mountain’s recognizable red-roofed ski lodge, parking area, and other facilities from longtime community-minded owners, the Doering family.
+In August 2021, Izzy Dog LLC renamed the site Marshall Mountain Park, leased it to the City of Missoula, and opened it to self-initiated, day-use recreation.
+In addition to public access, the lease agreement ensures that partnering organizations can continue to utilize the mountain for programming, events, and general recreation.
 Programs such as MTB and Missoula Parks and Recreation’s Zootown Derailleur’s program brings hundreds of school children to Marshall each year to hone their skills.

 The mountain isn’t only for mountain biking, however.
 Many of the same trails also provide a place for quiet enjoyment of nature and scenic views of the mountains and valleys surrounding Missoula.
 The mountain has long been a popular access point for backcountry skiers.